The Himalayan Writing Workshop. 13-17 Feb, 2019 .

 Any open items not discussed can be covered here.
 We close the retreat with all participants sharing feedback (not enough Nutella?).

 We end by 10.30 AM so that people needing to board the Shatabdi can make it well on time.

 When: 13-17 Feb, 2019

 Who: The workshop is led by Chetan Mahajan & Vandita Dubey .
 (For instructor profiles, click here or scroll down.)

 Where: The Himalayan Writing Retreat, Satkhol Village.
 Uttarakhand - 263138 (India).
 Details here.

 Only ten participants accepted on a first-come first-serve basis.
 To apply, please click the blue button below and fill out the form.
 On acceptance, you will need to pay 50% advance to secure your spot.
-The balance can be paid upto two weeks before the event.
+The balance is to be paid two weeks before the event.

 About the Instructors

 Chetan Mahajan is the founder and co-host of the Himalayan Writing Retreat.
 A Penguin-published author, he quit the corporate world and moved to a village in the Himalayas to be a full-time author and blogger over three years ago.
 The Himalayan Writing Retreat is all about helping people with their writing.
 Chetan blogs about living in the mountains here.
 His blog won the Indiblogger award for humour.
 He is also a writing coach with the london based the writing coach.
 Chetan also coaches the fellows from the Ashoka Fellowship and from the AIF Clinton Fellowship.